-Q: Please clarify whether "in Phase 2/3 trial" is defined as having received a "May Proceed Letter" from FDA or the trial has already enrolled the first patient.
+Q: Please clarify whether "in Phase 2/3 trial" is defined as having received "To Proceed Letter " from FDA or the trial has already enrolled the first patient.

 A: The IND of the eligible Phase 2/3 or Phase 3 ALS trial must be approved prior to award.
-As noted above, the trial does not need to enroll the first patient by the time of award.